ROCm/hipCUB/README.md

 [HIP](https://github.com/ROCm-Developer-Tools/HIP) layer to run on AMD hardware.
 In the [ROCm](https://rocm.github.io/) environment, hipCUB uses the rocPRIM library as the backend.
 However, on CUDA platforms it uses CUB instead.

+## Documentation

+Information about the library API and other user topics can be found in the [hipCUB documentation](https://hipcub.readthedocs.io/en/latest).

 ## Requirements

 * Git